sambrightman/asciidag/README.rst

 This is a direct port of the `Git`_ log graphing code, which draws directed acyclic commit graphs as ASCII art.
 It was done very mechnically and quickly, so the code is not Pythonic.
-Dependencies on `Git`_ specifics should be gone but and look and feel remains.
+Dependencies on `Git`_ specifics should be gone but look and feel remains.

 This project is alpha quality and subject to breaking API changes.